tyreecepaul/tyreecepaul/README.md

 ### About Me
 - Student at University of Queensland, Bachelor of Computer Science / Mathematics
 - Majoring in Mathematical Artifical Intelligence and Machine Learning
-- Interested in Software Engineering and Applied Science
+- Interested in Software Engineering, ML/AI Engineering and Applied Science
 - Learning Backend Engineering, DevOps and Data Engineering

 ---